 Sayonara, Zetsubou-Sensei has a rather complicated example of this.
 Nozomu loves the First Girl, Fuura Kafuka.
 However, it's revealed in the final chapters that she was Dead All Along.
 Her organs, however, went to the girls in Nozomu's class, causing him to see her in his students one at a time.
 (As his sister Rin puts it, he's in love with her corneas-in Abiru-then her lungs-in Komori-then her heart-in Chiri.)
 On paper, he's in an endless cycle of marriage and divorce between the girls.
 In Nozomu's eyes, he's married to Kafuka and Kafuka alone.
 To outsiders, it looks like this trope, especially since all the girls have children by him (that eerily look like Kafuka).

 High School DxD is based around this trope.
 Initially set up as a traditional Harem Series, it deviates from the norm because none of the girls care that the others like him too.
-The rest of the harem even helps the Ise and Rias become an Official Couple.
+In fact, several of them actively help the others get closer to Ise, culminating in the rest of the harem helping the Ise and Rias become an Official Couple.
 At least two of them stated they were waiting for this to happen before they went any further with Ise themselves.
+And for her part, Rias has no problem with polygamy as long as she's number one.

-Canonly used in Anatolia Story, crossing with Twin Threesome Fantasy.
+Used in Anatolia Story, crossing with Twin Threesome Fantasy.
 Yuri's handmaidens Ryuhi and Shala both like Kail's advisor Kikkuri, and they bed him separately.
 They both get pregnant.
-Kikkuri had actually believed he was sleeping with one of the girls, but instread of "choosing" he marries them both.
+Kikkuri had believed he was sleeping with one of the girls, but instead of "choosing" he marries them both.
 At the end of the story, the girls have given birth to... twins!
 (Ryuhi has two boys, Shala has two girls).
 They all live more or less happily under the same rooftop.

 A DC Elseworlds story, "Superman/Wonder Woman: Whom Gods Destroy", written by Chris Claremont, is set in a world where Superman made his first public appearance in the 1930s, when he met Lois Lane.
 Cut to the present day, where Lois Lane and Lana Lang are in their seventies and are very close friends.
 Despite Superman's presence during WWII, the Nazis are still in power in Germany, due in part to the interference of Ares and several other Greek Gods.
 Another faction of Greek Gods, led by Artemis and Athena, grant Lois and Lana eternal youth and superpowers (Lana becomes the Oracle of Delphi and Lois becomes Wonder Woman), and they team with Superman to defeat Ares' faction.
 Part of Ares' plan is to separate Clark from Lois and Lana, since their powers somehow bind them together.
 When Lana explains to Superman, "Ares doesn't want the two of you together," (referring to Clark and Lois), Hecate, the Greek witch-goddess, corrects her, "No, the three of you."
 By the end of the four-issue arc, Clark, Lois and Lana are happily living together in his Fortress of Solitude (the now young Lois changed her name to Lois Lang) in a polyamorous relationship.